 , this historical trip lets passengers get an up-close view of the wilderness.

 Built in 1901, this is the same railroad route used to haul lumber long ago.
 In fact, the trains themselves are original.
-The flat bed logging cars have been refurbished into passenger cars for this scenic ride.
+The flat bed logging cars have been refurbished into passenger cars for the Cass Scenic Railroad ride.
 The highlight of the trip is a stop at Bald Knob.
 Dress warm.
 This is West Virginia’s highest point at an altitude of 4,700 feet.